asb219/evaluate-SOC-models/README.md

 ## Customize configurations _(optional)_

-For a list of configuration options, check
+For a list of configuration options, run

 ```
-python -m config --help
+config --help
 ```

-Changing any of the configurations will create a custom configuration file, `config.ini`, which takes precedence over `config_defaults.ini`.
+Changing any of the configurations will create a custom configuration file, `config.ini`, which takes precedence over `config_defaults.ini` in the `evaluate_SOC_models` directory.

 ### File storage location